-With G Suite, you can map your Google Site to a custom address such as www.yourdomain.com.
-You can make it even easier for people to reach your site at yourdomain.com.
+With Google Workspace, you can map your Google Site to a custom address such as www.example.com.
+You can make it even easier for people to reach your site at example.com.
 Here's how to set up your Google Site with your naked domain address, which is your web address without "www".

 Before you begin

-For your naked domain address to work, you must already host your Google Site at www.yourdomain.com, where yourdomain.com is the name of your actual domain.
+For your naked domain address to work, you must already host your Google Site at www.example.com, where example.com is the name of your actual domain.
 See how to customize a Google Site address.

 Redirect your naked domain

-- Enter the prefix or subdomain of the web address.
-Typically, this is "www".
-Then click Continue.
+- Enter the prefix or subdomain of the web address (typically, this is "www")Save.

 Note: Address mapping is supported only by HTTP and not HTTPS.